 WHAT IS THIS GAME?

-Spindlewheel is an interpretive tarot-like storytelling game where you use cards as anchors to weave a story with your friends.
+Spindlewheel is an interpretive tarot-like storytelling game where you weave together a story from card to card.

 WHAT’S THE OBJECTIVE?